Is SEO Dead? What business owners need to know about Google's new AI Overview

 While much of the attention is on AI-generated answers and GEO strategies, one old-school asset has become even more critical in the new search landscape: your Google Business Profile (GBP).

-Because when someone searches for “dentist near me”, “accountant Sydney CBD”, or “skip bin hire western suburbs”, the AI summary doesn’t just pull in blog articles—it pulls directly from GBPs, reviews, maps, and other structured local business data.
+When someone searches for “dentist near me”, “accountant Sydney CBD”, or “skip bin hire western suburbs”, the AI summary doesn’t just pull in blog articles—it also pulls directly from GBPs, reviews, maps, and other structured local business data.

 You don’t even need a website visit for a customer to enter your orbit.
 The AI result often includes: